 Copyright © Nucleus Medical Media, Inc.

 The digestive tract is divided into two sections.
 The upper digestive tract includes the:

 The lower digestive tract includes the:

 GI bleeding is a potentially serious symptom that requires care from your doctor.

-GI bleeding is a symptom caused by several possible conditions.
+GI bleeding is a symptom caused by many possible conditions.